webplatform/docs/Beginners/crash_course/index.md

 ---
-title: crash course
+title: Part 2: A crash course in website code
-tags:
-  - Basic
-  - Pages
-readiness: 'Ready to Use'
 notes:
   - "(Note1: Tried to handle the below-mentioned stuff.
 Please run a check and then you can remove these notes.
 Thanks)\n(Note2: I'm making it Ready to Use.
 Note1 still needs to be processed.)\nThere are plenty of notes and idea but all incomplete.\nEditorial notes:\n\n Explain what HTML, CSS, and JavaScript are, show how to create some really trivially simple examples\n Show what a simple site structure might look like\n Go through simple HTML anatomy\n Show what an HTML page looks like, explain its purpose.
 Show head, body, title, and a few other things\n Add some really simple bits to it. headings and paragraphs, bullet points, an image maybe\n explain simple common gotchas - quote problems, incorrect paths, bad nesting, missing out attributes\n Next, go through simple CSS anatomy\n Show how simple CSS selectors work\n Go through how to apply CSS to HTML - 3 ways\n explain simple CSS gotchas - bad pathing, missing semi colons, missing attributes, incorrect adding of classes to elements (I've seen people try to use <class=\"heading\">content</class>) \n next, show simple javascript anatomy and explain how it works\n show some really simple JS use\n explain simple JS gotchas, and explain that it needs quite a bit more understanding than HTML or CSS.
 But it has more power.\n Take the user through the steps towards getting web space (use a free service, such as http://www.biz.nf/), and get them to set up their FTP, and upload their simple files.\n Show them how they can now view their files on another computer."
+readiness: 'Ready to Use'
 summary: "This part assumes you want to build a website with almost no prior knowledge.
 It will start on HTML and CSS to allow you to do that right away.
 Obviously, we can't teach it all at once, so we will start with certain basic features we expect you might be interested in, and build on from there.\n"
+tags:
+  - Basic
+  - Pages
 uri: 'Beginners/crash course'

 ---
-# Part 2: A crash course in website code

-## Summary
+## <span>Summary</span>

 This part assumes you want to build a website with almost no prior knowledge.
 It will start on HTML and CSS to allow you to do that right away.
 Obviously, we can't teach it all at once, so we will start with certain basic features we expect you might be interested in, and build on from there.